Purple Zebrina - A Quick Care Guide

 Your bathroom or kitchen would be a great choice for the Purple Zebrina because it does best in a slightly more humid environment.
 Feel free to mist your plant frequently.
 If the humidity is too low the leaves will start to brown.

 Purple Zebrinas prefer average to warm temperatures of 55--80 degrees during the day and above 50 degrees at night.

-Purple Zebrinas are non-toxic and safe for humans, dogs, and cats.
+Purple Zebrinas are non-toxic and safe for humans but could be toxic to dogs and cats.